Master of Applied Positive Psychology application deadlines

 Standardized test scores

 The Graduate Record Exam (GRE) is required of individuals who have completed their bachelor’s degree less than three years prior to the year for which they are applying.
-For example, if you are applying for fall of 2019 you will have to submit a GRE score if you graduated after the Spring semester of 2016.
-Request that your scores report for the GRE test be forwarded to the College of Liberal and Professional Studies, using ETS institutional code 2986.
+For example, if you are applying for fall 2020, you will have to submit a GRE score if you graduated after the spring semester of 2017.

 Upon review of an applicant's file, the Admissions Committee reserves the right to request TOEFL scores.